-Important to preventing injuries is proper training in what the jack can safely carry and controlling the jack to avoid collisions or tip overs.
+Important to preventing injuries is proper training in what the jack can safely carry and controlling the trolley jack to avoid collisions or tip overs.
 Each model may be different and require different levels of operator training.
 If the type of pallet jack to be used is powered it is recommended that operators have a forklift licence or be trained to a reasonable level of competency.
 Forklifts and electric powered stackers do similar work and the risk of injury to the operator and to others in the workplace is also similar.

 Training includes safe operation, pre-use inspection, operational safety procedures and safe operations around loading docks and when travelling through the workplace.
 Training should also include instructions on safe and secure loading to avoid damaging the jack and loads and on how to unload in a way to avoid manual handling injuries.
 The basics are to make sure the load is stable on the pallet.
 Forks should be under the centre of the load and the pallet touch the backstop.
 If the load consists of different items, heavy items should be on the bottom layer to help keep the stack stable.

-Like any workplace equipment, jacks and trucks requires a pre-use inspection.
+Like any workplace equipment, trolley jacks and trucks requires a pre-use inspection.
 Check for operating controls, moving parts and warning devices, and look for fluid leaks and the general condition of wheels, tyres and forks.
 Any defect should be reported and the jack tagged as “Out of Service”.

 Keeping to the working zones and following a planned travel path is essential for avoiding collisions with structure and people.
 The recommendation for safe movement is walking pace on paths that are clear of obstacles, clean and slip-free, with minimal incline and few intersections and blind corners.
 Operators need a clear view of the path so that they can see other mobile equipment, such as forklifts, and workers on foot.
 A spotter is suggested if the load obscures the operator’s vision in a busy workplace.